Bittarman/DeveloperTest/README.md

 Included in this repository is the codebase for the PHP test

+Composer has been used for autoloading, and PHPUnit for testing.

+Docker is suggested for quickly testing the code if it is available, otherwise, PHP >= 7.1 is required.

+If not using Docker, then in the commands below, simply remove the "docker run --rm -it -v $(pwd):/test -w /test  php:7.1-cli-alpine " part from each command.

 ### Setting up

 Use composer to install the required packages (phpunit for testing), and autoloader.